 Why now is a good time to consider solar

-- Starting 1/1/2018, you no longer need 2/3s of the units in your mutual to vote to allow you to install your solar electrical system.
+- Starting 1/1/2018, you no longer need 2/3s of the units in your mutual to vote to allow you to install a residential solar electrical system.

 - One of our electricity providers, MCE, buys back the solar electricity you generate, at the retail rate plus one cent per KWH.
 Much of that buy back is at peak rate times.
-You will be charged for your electricity usage at the rate in effect when you use it, often at less expensive, off-peak times.
+You pay for electricity at the rate in effect when you use it, often at less expensive, off-peak times.
 Sign up with Deep Green at MCE.

 How to decide if you should install a residential solar electrical system.